Meet the Team

 Juliette Cosgrove

-Chief Nurse & Clinical Governance Director
+Chief Nurse & Academy Managing Director

 Juliette is the Director of the Academy from NHS Professionals.
 She started her nurse training in 1986 at Leeds General Infirmary and, after qualifying, initially worked as a neuro-surgical nurse before moving to intensive care, where she rose to the rank of nurse consultant.
 Her career then shifted towards improvement work, focused largely on safety and infection prevention and control.
 After a two-year spell as chief nurse at Southport and Ormskirk Trust, she came to work at NHS Professionals in March 2020 and was immediately deployed as chief nurse and deputy chief executive officer at the Nightingale Hospital in Manchester.
 After three incredibly busy months overseeing the first wave of COVID-19 patients, she returned to NHSP in July 2020 to settle back into her current role as Chief Nurse and Clinical Governance Director.